 The Gezer Calendar

-This is illustrated by a stone tablet from Gezer (see top of page) assumed to be part of a 10th century BCE schoolboy’s exercise.
+You can see this calendar in the stone tablet from Gezer (top of page) It is assumed to be part of a 10th century BCE schoolboy’s exercise.
 It is not an official calendar.

 In seven lines, it lists the months and seasons as: